xiaohua-su/King_County_Real_Estate_Analysis/README.md

 ## Overview

 The COVID-19 pandemic has [thrust residential real estate markets across the United States](https://www.curbed.com/article/inside-the-covid-19-housing-market-of-upstate-new-york.html) into near-perpetual "seller's market" status, and Seattle's relatively newfound position as a "tech hub" has [driven up the city's population](https://www.seattletimes.com/seattle-news/data/covid-slowed-but-didnt-stop-population-growth-in-seattle-washington-hits-7-7m-residents/) (and cultural cache!) substantially in the last decade.
-This positions our client, **UNIQUE Home Construction, LLC**,
+This places our client, **UNIQUE Home Construction, LLC**, in a position

 ## Business Problem